 Pierre Barrat-Charlaix

-I am a quantitative biologist / physicist working at the Politecnico di Torino, in the Statistical Physics and Interdisciplinary Applications team.
+I am a quantitative biologist / physicist working at Sorbonne Université, in the CQSB laboratory.
 I am broadly interested in finding models that give a quantitative description and understanding of biological phenomena, usually (but not only) using tools from statistical physics.

 Interests